LarsBehrenberg/testing-copy/content/posts/impressionist-paintings.md

       #### Van Gogh's life

       Born in 1853 to well-off but conservative parents, [Vincent van Gogh](/van-gogh-biography) had a troubled life.

       Serious and introspective, he worked as an art dealer and missionary before taking up painting full time in 1881.
 Van Gogh's early works are mostly still lifes and paintings of labourers in earthy tones (such as the Potato Eaters).

       They do not suggest the splashes of colour that were to follow van Gogh's move to Paris and introduction to impressionists such as [Degas](/edgar-degas-biography) and [Gauguin](/paul-gauguin-biography).

       Van Gogh's most famous works were painted between 1887 and his death in July 1890.
 Over this period van Gogh suffered serious mental health issues.

-He checked himself into a sanitorium after he severed his left ear in December 1888, following an argument with Gaugin, and delivered the bloody mess to a brothel that he frequented.
+      He checked himself into a sanatorium after he severed his left ear in December 1888, following an argument with Gaugin, and delivered the bloody mess to a brothel that he frequented.
 And he shot himself in chest with a revolver in July 1890, dying of his injuries two days later.

       #### van Gogh's work